latest nhpb_banner 1__compressed

 How to Save Money

-Resources at career centers in Georgia
+Free programs at career centers in Georgia

-Job seekers can receive free career counseling, job placement and search assistance, employment readiness assessments, and training.
+Job seekers can receive free career counseling, training from the government, job placement and search assistance.
+There are employment readiness assessments, and training.
 Also get information on labor market information in Georgia.
-Clients of the career and workforce centers will gain access to and participate in the programs and training necessary to secure employment with a career path for self- sufficiency and increased income.
-Additional support and training is also available from WIA Local Providers when funding is available.
+Clients of the career and workforce centers will gain access to and participate in the programs and training necessary to secure employment with a career path for self- sufficiency as well as increased income.

 • EarnBenefits Assistance Program